 Are you preparing for your first job in childcare?
 Are you a new preschool or pre-K teacher leading a classroom of students for the first time?

-We want to help make your first weeks in your new classroom exciting, fun, and less overwhelming by sharing several early childhood education best practices that you can implement into your daily lessons.
-We’re also sharing tried and true advice from the educators in our U-GRO classrooms who keep our learning centers running everyday.
+We want to help make your first weeks in your new classroom exciting, fun, and less overwhelming by sharing tips and best practices that you can implement into your teaching.
+We’re also sharing tried and true advice from the educators in our U-GRO classrooms who keep our learning centers running every day.

 A Routine Can Be Your Best Friend